PauliusMacernis/simple-nodejs-and-redis-in-docker-compose/README.md

 # A simple NodeJS+Redis application in docker-compose

-A simple NodeJS+Redis application in docker-compose.
+A simple NodeJS+Redis application in Docker containers made by docker-compose.

 Following first 5 (of 19) sections in
 https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/